christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment3.md

 ---
-## Always remember: we don't really care about point estimates we care about ranges of likely values.
+## Always remember:

+- make your answers reproducible

+- show a range of likely values when possible.